Whenever a calamity befalls, it's only natural for people to try and rationalize and identify the problem.

 Also, none of these are new discussions or challenges.
 Most security professionals have witnessed these same occurrences, albeit not as wide scale, for many years.

 Sometimes the infrastructure or endpoint devices aren’t all controlled by IT.
 Also, patching or updating a system can sometimes lead to other dependent applications breaking or having other issues.
 For example, the operating system can’t be updated until another vendor updates their software, which in turn can’t be updated until an in-house custom application is updated.

 Only then can decisions be made that can result in meaningful change.
-This should include addressing the root causes for the Wannacry outbreak and other threats.
-It’s inevitable there will be copy-cats soon, with it being trivial to replace the transport mechanism (the SMB worm) with a new payload (variant of ransomware).
+This should include addressing the root causes of the Wannacry outbreak and other threats.
+It’s inevitable there will be copy-cats soon, with it being trivial to replace the transport mechanism (the SMB worm) with a new payload (a variant of ransomware).

 But more could be done.
 Australia is notable for their success in enforcing higher than average security across government.
 Departments are mandated to enforce four technical controls.
 The first attacks would have been limited by the first two controls - application whitelisting and regular patching.
 Enforcing these controls on legacy systems requires a significant investment in personnel.